was48i/DumpAnalyzer/README.md

-# DumpCompare
+# DumpAnalyzer
-Compare the similarity between crash dump files.
+Analyze crash dump files by abstract syntax tree, and generate AST using Python bindings for Clang.